+Such a fabulous dish for Valentine’s Day.
 Carey says: “The first time I encountered mussels and frites was in Nice, France some years ago.
 I remember finding it a strange combo but once I tucked in, it became a foodie revelation in my books.
 Fresh mussels simply steamed in a flavourful white wine and garlic broth served with crispy fries, garlicky aioli and of course, lots of bread for dunking.
 Absolute perfection!
-I think this is a rather romantic meal, very social and sensual with no pretences.”
+I think this is a rather romantic meal, very social and sensual with no pretenses.”

 1 kg fresh mussels, washed